Rocky Mountain wood tick on tall grass in Idaho foothills

 Key Takeaways

-• 1Rocky Mountain wood ticks are the most common tick species in Idaho
+• 1Rocky Mountain wood ticks are by far the most common tick locals encounter

 Rocky Mountain Wood Tick